MrSpecific/pickOne/README.md

 # pickOne
 A tiny ES6+ utility to easily apply a class on one item (or more) of a set, and remove it from the others.

+> NOTE: Named pickOneItem on NPM to avoid existing package names

 ## :floppy_disk: Development Team
 - [Will Christenson](https://github.com/MrSpecific) (Egalitarian Project Lead :unicorn:)